Frederic and the ladybird

-"I will do it," promised Isabel.
+"I will do it," promised Isabelle.
 "I'm frightened, but I will do it."

 All she could think about all day at school was what she would do after half past three, when she could finally take care of the six spiders in the oak tree.
 She hardly ate any lunch.